Adeyemi0/global_average_internet_usage/README.md

 - **Underdeveloped Countries: Challenges in Connectivity:** In underdeveloped nations, access to electricity (0.591) remains the strongest enabler of internet growth, whereas school enrollment also shows a positive relationship (0.427).
 However, labor force participation and ease of doing business show weaker, often negative, correlations.
 These countries are held back by a lack of foundational infrastructure, highlighting a dire need for investment in both education and electricity to bridge the digital divide.

   *Showing Underdeveloped Countries Correlation Matrix Socioeconomic Factors (2000–2023)*
 ![Underdeveloped Countries Correlation Matrix Socioeconomic Factors](correlation_matrix_underdeveloped_countries.png)

-A Welch's T-Test was conducted to compare the mean internet usage between developed and developing countries.
-The results revealed a statistically significant difference (t=33.8665, p<0.0001).
-The effect size, measured by Cohen's d, was 1.0930, indicating a very large difference in internet usage between the two groups.
-Additionally, the 95% confidence interval for the difference in means was [26.7132,29.9962], confirming the robustness of the observed difference.